onnetsystems-wat/carbon-components-angular/README.md

 That's it!
 Now we can run `npm start` and start building out our application!

-> *Note:* This isn't the only way to bootstrap a `carbon-components-angular` application, but the combination of `@angular/cli` and the `carbon-components` scss is our recommended setup.
+> *Note:* This isn't the only way to bootstrap a `@onnetsystems-wat/onnet-design-systems` application, but the combination of `@angular/cli` and the `carbon-components` scss is our recommended setup.

 [![Edit Carbon Components Angular](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/0129r494ql)

 ### Contributing

 #### Quickstart
-- fork IBM/carbon-components-angular and clone it locally
+- fork IBM/@onnetsystems-wat/onnet-design-systems and clone it locally
 - run `npm install` to grab all the dependencies, then `npm run storybook` to start storybook
 - **if you are adding a component**:
   - add a folder with your component code, styles, tests and story under `src`